wingkeet/mongodb-runrs/README.md

 $ ./runrs.sh --fresh
 ```

-You can configure your replica set by editing `mongodb.conf`.
+You can configure your replica set by editing `mongodb.conf` before doing a fresh install.

 ### Authors
 * **Steve Leong** - *Initial work*